Tharshen2124/Restaurant-api/README.md

 ## Frontend
- Currently, im making the frontend using Vue and you can check it out over on this link
+ Currently, im making the frontend using Next.js and you can check it out over on this link
 <a href="https://github.com/Tharshen2124/Restaurant-frontend">Restaurant Frontend</a>

 ## Appendix